Mickey Rourke says he tried his ‘hardest’ to leave Celebrity Big Brother

-He left the ITV1 show after ‘use of inappropriate language’ and ‘instances of unacceptable behaviour’.
+Star left due to use of ‘inappropriate language’ and ‘instances of unacceptable behaviour’

-Hollywood actor Mickey Rourke has said he tried his “hardest” to leave Celebrity Big Brother.
+Mickey Rourke has revealed his attempts to quit Celebrity Big Brother before he was removed from the show.

-The Bafta-winning star of The Wrestler, 72, left the ITV1 show on Saturday after “further use of inappropriate language” and “instances of unacceptable behaviour”.
+The 72-year-old Hollywood actor departed the ITV1 show on Saturday following what bosses described as "further use of inappropriate language" and "instances of unacceptable behaviour."

-Rourke caused upset in the house from the start and made former Dance Moms star JoJo Siwa cry after making comments about her sexuality.
+Rourke's time in the Big Brother house was marked by controversy from the start.
+Within hours, he upset former Dance Moms star JoJo Siwa with comments about her sexuality, bringing her to tears.

-During Sunday’s episode, before his removal, he told Big Brother in the diary room that his housemates “seemed happy” that he had not left during Friday’s eviction episode.
+In Sunday's episode, viewers saw footage from before his removal, where Rourke told Big Brother his fellow housemates "seemed happy" he had survived Friday's eviction.

 “They seemed happy, for some reason.
 I did my hardest to get out of here.
 You know, I always went against the machine, and I don’t want to go through life, like, with a clenched fist any more,” he said.